L (entertainer): 2010–2016: Music and acting career

-2017–present: Rising popularity and military enlistment
+2017–2023: Rising popularity and military enlistment

 In 2017, L starred in MBC's historical drama The Emperor: Owner of the Mask.
 His portrayal of a commoner who stands in for the king earned viewers' approval, and he was named Actor of the Month in June by MBC Dramanet.

 In 2018, L starred in the legal drama Ms. Hammurabi portraying a judge.
 His performance in the series was well-received, earning him increased recognition.

 In 2019, L starred in the fantasy romance drama Angel's Last Mission: Love.

 In August 2019, L left Woollim.